-At $216 per night, the Rewards Category 6 Points Courtyard Waikiki Beach, Hawaii is one of the cheapest Marriotts in the heart of Waikiki.
+At $216 USD per night, the Rewards Category 6 Points Courtyard Waikiki Beach, Hawaii is one of the cheapest Marriotts in the heart of Waikiki.
 It is a short walk from Waikiki Beach and near to several top attractions in Honolulu, including the nearby Honolulu Zoo.

 Offering newly refurbished rooms and suites with free Wi-Fi, outdoor balconies, and thoughtful amenities., this hotel spoils you with a 24-hour state-of-the-art fitness center, calming spa, and two refreshing outdoor pools.
 After a busy day in Honolulu, relax back at the hotel in their authentic Italian restaurant with freshly prepared cuisine and signature cocktails.

 There are a ton of Marriott hotels between $200 USD and $400 USD per night on the Hawaiian islands, so we have picked our favorites for the remainder of this article.
 Moana Surfrider Hotel, A Westin Resort is a Category 7 property costing from 60,000 Marriott Bonvoy points per night or $288 USD per night.
 While the Royal Hawaiian just doesn’t have the direct-facing, hanging-out-over-the-water feel on the lanai, the suites in the Moana Surfrider Tower Wing do.
 They are fabulous.
 Ocean-facing suites at the Moana Surfrider have been recently renovated and are truly stunning.